-500 It., Tederal lands > 10 acres.
-Rationale Recommendations For unincorporated areas and at the county level, it Larger jurisdictions must be vigilant in monitoring may be more challenging for communities larger in and permitting new development for an expansive geographic size to enforce their floodplain geographic area that includes a large amount management ordinance.
-Often larger jurisdictions floodplain area and miles.
-Additionally, in rural have more acres and miles of floodplain extent than areas, thick foliage and private drives may result in compared to smaller communities.
-In smaller floodplain structures being harder to view or communities, the floodplain area is compacted and access. thus new development in the floodplain should be easier to monitor than larger rural areas or countywide.
+For unincorporated areas and at the county level, it may be more challenging for communities larger in geographic size to enforce their floodplain management ordinance.
+Often larger jurisdictions have more acres and miles of floodplain extent than compared to smaller communities.
+In smaller communities, the floodplain area is compacted and thus new development in the floodplain should be easier to monitor than larger rural areas or countywide.